-Youth Symphony Orchestra and Youth Philharmonic Orchestra Conductor
+Youth Symphony Orchestra and Youth Philharmonic Orchestra Interim Conductor

 Youth String Ensemble Conductor

-Michele Ottesen is currently in her ninth year as the orchestra director at Davenport North High School and Wood Intermediate School.
+Michele Ottesen currently serves as director of orchestras at Davenport North High School and Wood Intermediate.
 A native of Davenport, Ms. Ottesen spent seven years as a member of the Quad City Youth Symphony Orchestra under the direction of James Dixon and Daniel Culver.
 She holds a Bachelor of Fine Arts degree from Carnegie Mellon University, and a Master of Music degree from the University of Michigan.
 Her principal violin teachers include Doris Preucil, Andrés Cárdenes, and Stephen Shipps.
 Prior to returning to the Quad Cities, Ms. Ottesen was a member of the Dakota String Quartet, and served as principal second violin in the South Dakota Symphony.
-She has been a member of the Quad City Symphony since 1998.
+Ms. Ottesen just stepped down after twenty years as a member of the Quad City Symphony Orchestra.

 Prelude Strings Conductor

 Dortha DeWit was born in Anchorage, Alaska and grew up in Michigan.
-Her early violin studies were with her mother, violinist, teacher, and conductor Jean Manning.
+Her early violin studies were with her mother, violinist, teacher and conductor Jean Manning.
 Mrs. DeWit's later teachers included Romeo Tata, Roland and Almita Vamos, Richard Young, and Josef Gingold.
-She holds a Bachelor of Music degree in violin performance from Oberlin Conservatory of Music and a Master of Music degree from Indiana University.
+She holds a Bachelor of Music degree in violin performance from Oberlin Conservatory of Music and a Master of Music degree from Indiana University, where she also did doctoral coursework.
 In addition to maintaining a private violin and viola studio, Mrs. DeWit teaches at Augustana College and is an active performer throughout the Midwest.
-She has taught at St. Ambrose University and has given lessons and led workshops for public school programs in Iowa and Michigan.
-Mrs. DeWit is a thirty-year member of the Quad City Symphony Orchestra, where she is currently assistant principal second violin, and performs with the Serenata String Trio and a clarinet, violin and piano trio at Augustana College.
-In addition to her work with the Quad City Symphony, Mrs. DeWit's orchestral experience includes playing for the West Shore, Grand Rapids, and Clinton Symphonies, as well as orchestras in Quincy and Galesburg, Illinois, and Evansville, Indiana.
-She helped found the Quad City Symphony Youth String Ensemble and was its principal conductor for twenty-two years.
-She was also instrumental in forming the Quad City Symphony's Prelude Strings.
-In 2014, Mrs. DeWit conducted the SEISTA Junior Honors Orchestra.
+She has given lessons and led workshops for public school programs in Iowa and Michigan, and in 2014 conducted the SEISTA Junior Honors Orchestra.
+Mrs. DeWit is a thirty-five year member of the Quad City Symphony and also performs with the Serenata String Trio and a clarinet, violin, and piano trio at Augustana College.
+In addition to her work with the Quad City Symphony, Mrs. DeWit's orchestra experience includes playing for the West Michigan, Grand Rapids, and Clinton Symphonies, as well as orchestras in Quincy and Galesburg, Illinois and Evansville, IN.
+She helped found the Quad City Symphony Youth String Ensemble and was its principal conductor for twenty-two years and was also instrumental in forming the Quad City Symphony's Prelude Strings.

 Youth Choir Conductor